Skip to content

 bcdock env hibernate my-first-env --wait

 Saves the environment state to blob storage and frees the pool slot.
-Billing drops to the stored rate (~A$25/month for a typical env).
+Billing drops to the much-lower stored rate.
 Resume any time:

 bcdock env resume my-first-env --wait